Directed by Joe Johnston

 I bring this up because Eisner gets an unfair rap—considering, anyway, his peers and his milieu, not to mention billionaires in general.
 Goodness, Eisner's not even a serial sexual harasser, a claim not every former Disney executive can make these days.
 Now, Disney's new CEO could be (probably still can be) a profound shithead.
 But we've all seen the infamous excerpt from his 1981 memo/manifesto at Paramount, which outlined his philosophy on cinema: "We have no obligation to make art.
 We have no obligation to make history.
 We have no obligation to make a statement."
 To this is sometimes appended, "To make money is our only objective."
 Eisner's famous memo appears to exist today only in the memories of the people who read it—hell, I've seen it said he plagiarized his then-colleague, Don Simpson—but this quotation is at least disingenuous and incomplete.
 After all, it does go on: "...[but] to make money, we must always make entertaining movies, and if we make entertaining movies, at times we will reliably make history, art, a statement, or all three."

-So, alright: maybe it's too much to say that Honey, I Shrunk the Kids represents Eisner (and Katzenberg) sincerely pursuing "good art"—somehow, it seems like the film itself would consider it putting on improper airs—but it's very difficult not to think it represents the new guys sincerely attempting to recapture a sense of half-joshing wonder and goofy matinee fun that Walt would've appreciated.
+So, alright: maybe it's too much to say that Honey, I Shrunk the Kids represents Eisner (and Katzenberg) sincerely pursuing "good art"—somehow, it seems like the film itself would consider it putting on airs—but it's very difficult not to think it represents the new guys sincerely attempting to recapture a sense of half-joshing wonder and goofy matinee fun that Walt would've appreciated.
 The story, of course, is just a set-up for goofy wonder; and so, somewhere in the California suburbs, we find Wayne Szalinski (Rick Moranis), scientist, inventor, and would-be disruptor, who has spent the past half-decade trying and failing to perfect a shrink ray, and while he's actually made a pretty effective death ray, in that it causes anything it hits to explode, this doesn't seem to interest Wayne much.
-His obsession has come perilously close to derailing his relationship with his wife, Diane (Marcia Stassman), who's presently the only one actively capable of keeping a roof over their family's head; but in case this seems too tense for a kid's movie, his elder daughter Amy (Amy O'Neill) and younger son Nicky (Robert Olivieri) are largely accepting of their dad's descent into monomania, and as yet their only concern is that it seems to be causing a rift between their parents.
-Their dad's science project will become a much more urgent problem for them very soon, however, for as Wayne departs to give a flailing presentation to his dubious peers, and Diane leaves to go actually make money, the neighbor kid Ron (Jared Rushton) accidentally hits a baseball through the Szalinskis' attic window, striking the shrink ray in just such a way that it 1)activates and 2)for the first time, actually works.
+His obsession has come perilously close to derailing his relationship with his wife, Diane (Marcia Stassman), who's presently the only one actively capable of keeping a roof over their family's head; but in case this seems too tense for a kid's movie, his elder daughter Amy (Amy O'Neill) and younger son Nicky (Robert Olivieri) each seem to have accepted their dad's descent into monomania with a benevolent shrug.
+Wayne's science project will become a much more urgent problem for them very soon, however, for as he departs to give a flailing presentation to his dubious peers, and Diane leaves to go actually make money, the neighbor kid Ron (Jared Rushton) accidentally hits a baseball through the Szalinskis' attic window, striking the shrink ray in just such a way that it 1)activates and 2)for the first time, actually works.
 (Hence the funniest line in an often-amusing movie comes right in the midst of the denouement, as Wayne is compelled to explain to Ron's parents, Russ (Matt Frewer) and Mae (Kristine Sutherland), that, yes, he is sure he shrank the kids, because otherwise they'd be standing in their gooey remains.)